VictoriaMetrics/VictoriaMetrics/docs/vmrestore.md

     	Supports the following optional suffixes for size values: KB, MB, GB, KiB, MiB, GiB (default 0) -memory.allowedPercent float
     	Allowed percent of system memory VictoriaMetrics caches may occupy.
 See also -memory.allowedBytes.
 Too low a value may increase cache miss rate usually resulting in higher CPU and disk IO usage.
 Too high a value may evict too much data from OS page cache which will result in higher disk IO usage (default 60)
-  -skipBackupCompleteCheck
+  -s3ForcePathStyle
+    	Prefixing endpoint with bucket name when set false, true by default. (default true) -skipBackupCompleteCheck
     	Whether to skip checking for 'backup complete' file in -src.
 This may be useful for restoring from old backups, which were created without 'backup complete' file
   -src string